michaelrambeau/package-jason/README.md

 const result = await packageJason("react");
 ```

-We will get a JSON `tree` and meta data about the packages scanned:
+We will get a JSON `tree` and `meta` data about the packages scanned:

-- total: total number of packages found during the scanning process
+- total: total number of packages found during the scanning process (10 packages)
-- count: number of unique packages found (because the same package can be included by several sub-dependencies)
+- count: number of unique packages found, because the same package can be included by several sub-dependencies (7 packages)

 ```json
 {